loda-lang/loda-programs/programs/oeis/list1.md

 * [A060647](http://oeis.org/A060647) ([program](060/A060647.asm)): Number of alpha-beta evaluations in a tree of depth n and branching factor b=3.
 * [A060656](http://oeis.org/A060656) ([program](060/A060656.asm)): a(n) = 2*a(n-1)*a(n-2)/a(n-3), with a(0)=a(1)=1.
 * [A060659](http://oeis.org/A060659) ([program](060/A060659.asm)): a(n)= smallest number of squares on a checkerboard that has exactly n domino tilings.
+* [A060677](http://oeis.org/A060677) ([program](060/A060677.asm)): Number of linear n-celled polyominoes, those with the property that a line can be drawn that intersects the interior of every cell.
 * [A060681](http://oeis.org/A060681) ([program](060/A060681.asm)): Largest difference between consecutive divisors of n (ordered by size).
 * [A060685](http://oeis.org/A060685) ([program](060/A060685.asm)): Largest difference between consecutive divisors (ordered by size) of 2n+1.
 * [A060690](http://oeis.org/A060690) ([program](060/A060690.asm)): a(n) = binomial(2^n + n - 1, n).